 Feedback emails are a great way to have productive conversations with your most active customers, and also build a great relationship with them, because when you ask them for their feedback on new features or products, it tells them that you really value their opinion.

 If you want your business to keep growing, it is important that you not only acquire new customers but also retain customers who are slipping away from you.
 You can use Gist to automatically send an email to anyone who has not logged in a week, or a month, or if someone isn’t checking out your product as frequently as they should.

 Retention emails are great for reaching out to people who are on the fence about continuing your product, and you can use this as an opportunity to let them know what they’re missing out on.

-You can also use auto messages to gently nudge free users to upgrade to a paid plan when they try a ‘paid only’ feature on your site, by letting them know how that new feature is going to benefit them, and what they will lose out on, by not having access to it.
+You can also use behavioral emails to gently nudge free users to upgrade to a paid plan when they try a ‘paid only’ feature on your site, by letting them know how that new feature is going to benefit them, and what they will lose out on, by not having access to it.

-All auto messages are sent by Gist automatically, so not only they are very targeted and look as though they are personalized for each user, but they also take a lot of load off of you because you only create them once and Gist will send them for you for as long as the auto message is live.
+All behavioral emails are sent by Gist automatically, so not only they are very targeted and look as though they are personalized for each user, but they also take a lot of load off of you because you only create them once and Gist will send them for you for as long as the behavioral email is live.